Clean Install of TOS Aurora on AWS

 • Partitions:

-You will need to configure three partitions: /opt, /tmp and /var, as well as a separate disk for etcd.
+You need to configure a separate partition for /opt, a separate disk for etcd, and the OS disk needs at least 300 GB of available storage.
 The /opt partition will contain your data, which will increase over time.
 Most of your available disk space should be allocated to this partition and the minimum is determined by the load model parameter (small, medium, large) provided by your account team.
-Minimum sizes for all partitions:

 *Small, medium and large refer to the load model parameter provided by your account team.

-We recommend allocating /opt partition all remaining disk space after you have partitioned the other directories.
+We recommend allocating /opt partition all remaining disk space after you have partitioned the OS disk and moved etcd to a separate disk.

 Downloads